- - - - - - - - - - - - - - - - - - - - - - - - - -

 5. DS-2019 - Certificate of Eligibility for Non-Immigrant J-1 Student Status

 The DS-2019 is a white, two-page document issued by WKU to individuals for US entry in J-1 status for the purpose of study.
 The DS-2019 should remain valid (unexpired) throughout your studies in the US.
-If your studies will continue beyond the current DS-2019 expiration date, you may request an extension through the Office of International Student and Scholar Services.
+If your studies will continue beyond the current DS-2019 expiration date, you may request an extension through International Student Office.